LebCit/blog-doc/views/pages/documentation.md

 ---
-title: Blog-Doc's documentation
+title: "Blog-Doc's documentation"
-description: Why and how to use Blog-Doc?
+description: "How to install and use Blog-Doc"
-featuredImage:
 published: true
 ---